 If you select a different notification destination when editing a trigger, the body text will reset. |

-Notify by: Group text | If you are using Zendesk Text, you can configure a text to be sent to a group of users when the trigger conditions are met (see Using Text notifications with triggers: Recipes and tips). |
+Notify by > Group text | If you are using Zendesk Text, you can configure a text to be sent to a group of users when the trigger conditions are met (see Using Text notifications with triggers: Recipes and tips). |

-Notify by: Request messaging rating | Sends an automated satisfaction survey at the end of the conversation.
-See About CSAT ratings in messaging. |
+Notify by > Request messaging rating | Sends an automated satisfaction survey at the end of the conversation.
+See About the CSAT (Customer Satisfaction) user experience for email and messaging. |

-Notify by: Tweet | Respond to the X (formerly Twitter) requester with a Tweet.
+Notify by > Tweet | Respond to the X (formerly Twitter) requester with a Tweet.
 An @mention, and shortened ticket URL are added to the message so make sure to stay within the maximum Tweet length. |

-Notify by: User email | You can set the email user to any of the following:
+Notify by > User email | You can set the email user to any of the following:

 Additional values for triggers and automations: